 How To Reduce Stress Levels Instantly

-Stress is the #1 cause of disease, and an epidemic in its’ own right.
+Stress is the #1 cause of disease and an epidemic in its’ own right.
 Money (and anything related to this currency) and time (not enough) are probably the 2 largest contributors towards influencing people’s perceived stress levels today.

 Stress is also the #1 contributor to today’s astronomically high divorce rate.
 You can argue that money is the #1 contributor, and that wouldn’t be false.
-What is the by-product of the negative connotation that money brings in these relationship that it destroys?
+What is the by-product of the negative connotation that money brings in this relationship that it destroys?
 STRESS!